Tips on future-proofing for your child's education

 Here are five things you should do to secure your child’s future.

-#1 Start saving early
+#1 Start saving early for education

 It is a proven fact that you end up saving more if you start saving early, thanks to compound interest.
 As this saving is not for the day to day expense, you end up carrying it forward each year, along with the interest.
 This is the principle behind the compounding.